 I cannot think of a more appropriate quote when talking about puppies…..

 “It was the best of times, it was the worst of times.”

 Just like kids, puppies need a lot of attention, and this doesn’t stop in the PM hours, either.
-Regular potty breaks, stress, and a general unfamiliarity with the environment can spell quite a rough few weeks for you, if you aren’t mentally prepared.
+Regular potty breaks, stress, and general unfamiliarity with the environment can spell quite a rough few weeks for you if you aren’t mentally prepared.